rbreesems/flamingo/README.md

  Total deployed radios were 4 bridge (RS485/wireless) nodes, and about 12 wireless nodes.

- ## Guffey Cave / Alabama /US   August 3, 2025 (PLANNED)
+ ## HCRU Cave Rescue Class Scenario/ Guffey Cave / Alabama /US   August 3, 2025

-The goal is to repeat the mesh deployment that was done on June 27 and use the mesh for instructor comms during the cave rescue scenario.
-We also hope to have our 3D printed enclosures for the bridge nodes ready for this test.
-This will be the first official use of the mesh in a Huntsville Cave Rescue Unit event.
+For the Cave Rescue class scenario, we replicated the previous deployment.
+We also distributed radios (WisMesh Pockets) to several instructors that were in the cave.
+The total radio deployment was 20 - seven for instructors (and the IC radio) and the rest for the mesh (this includes the bridge nodes on the wired segments).
+One instructor had their own T-deck that was programmed with our firmware.
+The mesh performed flawlessly during the day-long exercise.
+A total of 453 text messages was logged by IC (primary channel and DMs to IC) - this did not include DMs between instructors in the cave.
+The maximum hops logged was 11 - this was at the location of the two patients that were the most remote point of the scenario.

+The mesh proved its worth almost immediately when a mistake was made in the placement of two patients - this was discovered and fixed via text messages.
+Throughout the day, dynamic adjustments were made to HCRU unit member placement in the cave via text message coordination over the mesh.

+HCRU leadership was thrilled with the mesh performance and want to have more mesh usage in future events.